Kannana Kanne: 20 years later

-As Gautam's family enters poverty, the family settles in a home and starts a canteen business, which becomes immensely successful.
-Preethi learns of her family's poor financial condition one day and leaves Santosh's house to stay with her own family.
-The story now follows the how Meera and Yuva will restore their family to their original status amidst Menaka's attempts to stop them and Meera's slow but ever growing bond with her father Gautam.
+As Gautam's family falls into poverty, the family settles in a small and modest house and starts a canteen business along with a small hotel, which becomes immensely successful.
+Soon, Preethi learns of her family's poor financial condition who was made to believe by Menaka and Santhosh that her family has left the house to visit Rameshwaram and ends up leaving Santosh's house to stay with her own family.
+The story now follows on how Meera and Yuva will restore their family to their original status amidst Menaka's attempts to stop them and Meera's slow but ever growing bond with her father Gautam.